Feeds:

 Script in the making

-Ever since 2001, Tarentino had been talking about the script which one day would be his master piece : “My bunch-of-guys-on-a-mission film.
+Ever since 2001, Tarantino had been talking about the script which one day would be his master piece : “My bunch-of-guys-on-a-mission film.
 My Dirty Dozen or Where Eagles Dare or Guns of Navarone kind of thing.”
-Story of Any genre seems to get a new life when Tarentino scripts it into his own.
-Since Tarentino wanted this to be a spaghetti western movie,the movie has got a unique texture, bizarre tone and simplistic mise-en-scène.
-In the last ten years, every time there was an interview with Tarentino, there was a question about Inglourious basterds.
+Story of Any genre seems to get a new life when Tarantino scripts it into his own.
+Since Tarantino wanted this to be a spaghetti western movie,the movie has got a unique texture, bizarre tone and simplistic mise-en-scène.
+In the last ten years, every time there was an interview with Tarantino, there was a question about Inglourious basterds.
 And now, the movie lives up to its expectations.

 Chapter 2